jo-bitsch/aoa-proxy/readme.md

 # QA
 ## What about Apple devices?

 AOA is not supported by Apple.
-Maybe, someone could build something similar based on [PeerTalk](https://github.com/rsms/peertalk).
+Maybe, someone could build something similar based on [PeerTalk](https://github.com/rsms/peertalk) or [libimobiledevice](https://libimobiledevice.org/).